BinauralMeet/binaural-meet/docs/PerformanceOptimizationPractice.md

 # Participants Store: React Performance Optimization Practice

 Participants have nested data structure for UI to render.
 For example,  `pariticpants - some participant - pose - position`.
 In [prototype 1](https://github.com/hasevr/jitsi-party), We've found that naive way of updating UI would cause lag after user interaction (like change local participant position with keyboard).
-For more fluid interaction, the following are our tries to optimize the performance of React.
+For more fluent interaction, the following are our tries to optimize the performance of React.

 ## 1. Avoid using props for message passing
 ### Theory

 In [round 1](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-b453c597b191) and [round 2](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-round-2-2042e5c9af97), author have introduced ways to improve performance.

 He proposed to use：